skhetanNEU/Notion_Todoist_Bot/README.md

 1. College Tasks
 2. Study Tasks
 3. Office Tasks (Since I am interning at a company)
+4. Later tasks (Tasks which don't have a due date but need to be captured in Notion)

 <img width="964" alt="image" src="https://user-images.githubusercontent.com/98121476/208753738-fcbf81b4-6c2d-4bc2-8362-aef172e7fc4a.png">